When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Thursday, March 6th, 2008

-Last night it was especially noticable that the Mockingbirds have started their mating season.
+Last night it was especially noticeable that the Mockingbirds have started their mating season.
 Pronouncing himself at the highest peak on a rooftop, the male mocks other birds’ calls, repeating each 3-4 times before changing to another call.
 Then in a ritual flight dance he flies up a short distance and does graceful flip in the air, flashing the white wing stripes, back to the perch and repeats the pattern over and over.

 After listening to them quite a bit, there are some that have a larger repertoire of calls and a louder, determined, clearer song…I’m guessing that those are the most mature and attractive.